patrickoser/social-app/README.md

 Todo:
 Install Tailwind and make sure it functions properly.

+Create a plan for what needs to be created, each feature and how it would roughly work.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.